 How Vertical Development helps new leaders truly transform explores the difference between horizontal development, which focuses on what you know, and Vertical Development, which concerns how you think.

-Watch a recording of my livestreamed conversation, discussing the difference between Complicated and Complex.
+A recording of my livestreamed YouTube conversation, discussing the difference between Complicated and Complex.